Tilba, New South Wales: The ABC Cheese Factory

-The ABC Cheese Factory in Central Tilba was in operation from September 1891 until 2006 and it remains a local attraction.
 The Tilba Factory was purchased in 2012 by two local dairy farmers who installed new cheese-making and milk-bottling equipment, bringing back the tradition of dairy manufacture to the Tilba area.
 The milk bottled and cheese made on site are from two local dairy farms, one in Tilba one in Cobargo.
 In 2006 there were 19 locals employed at the Tilba Factory, where they were producing award-winning cheese, yoghurt, milk and cream made from jersey milk.
 As of 2021 the business is called Tilba Real Dairy.